cesarvr/blog/content/post/istio.md

 ## Container Patterns

-This article went longer than I though, but now we should be able to create applications with multiple containers.
-Also we demonstrate that containers running inside the pod share the same network.
-We are going to use this fact in the next article to create our "Telemetry" container and communicate with other containers.
+By now we should be able to create applications with multiple containers, also another important point is that we demonstrate that containers running inside the pod share the same network.
+Keep this in mind as we are going to use this in the next article to create our “Telemetry” container to collect information about the usage of the website we deployed earlier.

 If you want to know more about the container patterns you can take a look a this [paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45406.pdf).